Computing weight one modular forms over $\C$ and $\Fpbar$: Introduction

-The methods basically go back to Buhler's thesis~\cite{buhler}, and the main idea is very simple: we cannot compute in weight~1 directly using modular symbols, but if we choose a non-zero form~$f$ of weight $k\geq1$ then multiplication by~$f$ takes us from weight~1 to weight $k+1\geq2$ where we can compute using modular symbols, and then we divide by~$f$ again to produce the space of weight~1 forms with possible poles where $f$ vanishes.
+The methods basically go back to Buhler's thesis~\cite{buhler}, and the main idea is very simple: we cannot compute in weight~1 directly using modular symbols, but if we choose a non-zero modular form~$f$ of weight $k\geq1$ then multiplication by~$f$ takes us from cusp forms of weight~1 to cusp forms of weight $k+1\geq2$ where we can compute using modular symbols, and then we divide by~$f$ again to produce the space of weight~1 forms with possible poles where $f$ vanishes.
 Repeating this idea for lots of choices of~$f$ and intersecting the resulting spaces will often enable us to compute the space of holomorphic weight~1 forms rigorously.
 We explain the details in the next section.